ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 Modern programming languages all have a functional MIDI interface.
 And there are a HUGE number of music programs out there.
 The coolest one of mine is (of course, the latest) a [MIDI filter](https://github.com/ology/Mojo-MIDIFilter) for simultaneously controlling multiple MIDI devices in the studio.
 That is, you can transfer MIDI messages to and from any USB computer-connected devices in your studio.

-For other programmers out there, a simpler, command-line program is the Perl code [continuous.pl](https://github.com/ology/MIDI-RtController-Filter-CC/blob/main/eg/continuous.pl) - check it out!
+For other programmers out there, a simpler, command-line program is this Perl code [continuous.pl](https://github.com/ology/MIDI-RtController-Filter-CC/blob/main/eg/continuous.pl) - check it out!

 ## With Logic Pro / Reaper